getcellm/cellm/README.md

 ## Models

-Cellm supports both hosted and local models.
-These are configured via appsettings files.
+Cellm supports hosted models from Anthropic, DeepSeek, Google, OpenAI, Mistral, and any OpenAI-compatible provider.
+To use e.g. Claude 3.5 Sonnet from Anthropic:

 You can use `appsettings.Local.OpenAiCompatible.json` as a starting point for configuring any model provider that is compatible with OpenAI's API.
 Just rename it to `appsettings.Local.json` and edit the values.
 In general, you should leave `appsettings.json` alone and add your own configuration to `appsettings.Local.json` only.
 Any settings in this file will override the default settings in `appsettings.json`.